University Staff Directory The University of Adelaide Australia

 Claire Walker completed her BA (Hons I) and PhD at the University of Western Australia.
 Before joining the University of Adelaide in 2008, she taught medieval and early modern history at the University of Newcastle in New South Wales.

 Claire has taught courses ranging from the earliest centuries of the Common Era to the 20th century, but her main areas of teaching expertise lie in the medieval and early modern periods.
-She is particularly interested in the history of culture and religion and teaches the enormously popular HIST2069 Heresy and Witchcraft in Medieval Europe.
-However, as an early modernist, Claire is also fascinated by the momentous political, social, religious, and intellectual changes which occurred between the Black Death and the French Revolution and explores them in HIST2063 Early Modern Europe.
-Currently she is also the coordinator of History’s first semester course HIST1105 Europe, Empire and the World, 1492-1914.
+She is particularly interested in the history of culture and religion and teaches the popular HIST2069 Heresy and Witchcraft in Medieval Europe and HIST2053 Medieval Europe from the Crusades to the Black Death.
+However, as an early modernist, Claire is also fascinated by the momentous political, social, religious, and intellectual changes which occurred between the Black Death and the French Revolution and explores them in HIST3037 Early Modern Europe.
+She has also coordinated History’s first semester courses HIST1108 Empires in World History and HIST1109 Revolutions that Changed the World, and teaches a popular module on the Aztec Empire in Empires in World History.

-At Honours level Claire has taught courses on gender and religion in early modern Europe and moral panics in the early modern era.
+At Honours level Claire has taught courses on gender and religion and on religion and politics in early modern Europe, and on the history of emotions in Europe, 100-1800.
 She is available to supervise honours and research higher degree theses in medieval and early modern religious, social and political history.

 Claire is a scholar of early modern religion, gender and politics.
 She has written extensively about exiled English convents in France, the Southern Netherlands and Portugal in the 16th and 17th centuries.
-More recently she been part of an ARC funded project on moral panics, and is now interested in anti-Catholicism in 17th-century England, in particular the ways that fears about the threat Catholics posed church, state and society were represented in the media.
+As part of an ARC funded project on moral panics, she considered the ways that fears about the threat Catholics posed church, state and society were represented in the media.
+Claire is currenting working on the devotional materiality of early modern religious houses.

-(Ed. with David Lemmings), Moral Panics, the Press and the Law in Early Modern England (Basingstoke: Palgrave Macmillan, in press).
+(Ed. with David Lemmings), Moral Panics, the Press and the Law in Early Modern England (Basingstoke: Palgrave Macmillan, 2009), xi + 279.

 (Ed.), The Admirable Life of the Holy Virgin S. Catharine of Bologna (1621), The Early Modern Englishwoman, Series I, Part 4, Vol. 1 (Aldershot: Ashgate, 2006), xix + 394.